alttch/finac/README.md

 # Finac - financial accounting for humans

-Finac is a library and function set for Jupyter/ipython, which provides a double-entry bookkeeping database.
+Finac is a library and function set for Jupyter/ipython, which provides the double-entry bookkeeping database.

 Finac is simple, open and free.
 It can work with SQLite or any database